slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The obstacle is the way.'*

 <!--
+parabol: that door is only for you.

+i FEEL that THIS was what I was meant to do, its ok to be vulnerable

+“Ever since I was a little kid, I wanted to be in combat,” he said.
+“Why?”
+“Well… what did you want to do when you were growing up?” he asked.
+“I guess I wanted to write and interview people.”
+“Well, there you go.”
+I don’t think my brain fully realizes that I’m doing what I dreamt of doing as a kid.

+When you don’t know your next step… When you’re feeling unmotivated… When asking someone to help you… Get more specific about what you want.

+if you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price. -- roger kipling

+> *'The question is not who is going to let me; it's who is going to stop me.' -- Ayn Rand*

+> *'It’s easier to ask forgiveness than to get permission'*

 > *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*